 1. Division of Berlin

-After World War II, Berlin was divided into four sectors controlled by the Allied powers: the United States, Soviet Union, United Kingdom, and France.
-The city itself was located deep within Soviet-controlled East Germany.
-This division set the stage for the subsequent developments in Berlin during the Cold War.
+After World War II, Berlin was divided into four sectors controlled by the Allied powers: the major developed powers which included the United States, the Soviet Union, United Kingdom and France.
+The city itself was situated well within the sphere of influence of the Soviet controlled East Germany.
+These divisions ignited the course of Berlin in the following periods of the cold war.

 3.2 Attempts to Cross the Wall